 This begins with “There She Is,” a love song pulled from Turner’s upcoming seventh studio album.
-“There She Is,” the only track in Songbook that hasn’t been seen before, and it is a treat.
-The song ebbs and flows as Turner croons about his newest love, painting a picture of himself as a someone fallen from grace and redeemed by her love.
+This is the only track in Songbook that hasn’t been seen before, and it is a treat.
+The song ebbs and flows as Turner croons about his newest romantic partner, painting a picture of himself as a someone fallen from grace and redeemed by her love.
 As love songs go, lyrically it’s a competent entry in a crowded field, with Turner promising he’ll never leave her in the song’s bridge and saying to himself in the chorus, “Isn’t she everything?”

 What makes the song stand out, though, is the way the singer-songwriter pushes himself to explore new sounds.
 Turner adds and removes instruments as the song rises and falls.
 He picks at his guitar throughout and brings in some brassier instruments as “There She Is” draws to a close.
 The result is something that feels like it’d be at home in an ’80s romance.
 It’s a little more pop than a lot of Turner’s other music, but with compelling and honest emotion behind it.